lukapetrovic-git/ansible-role-haproxy/README.md

 - Ubuntu 22.04 LTS
 - Ubuntu 24.04 LTS

-NOTE: Should work on Debian too, but needs to be tested.
+Debian compatibility will be added in a future release.

 # Role Variables
 All settable variables with explanations and links are located in the defaults/main.yml